totallynotbrent/Sage/local-learning-agent-spec.md

 ## 12. Backend and model integration requirements

+**Concrete stack:** Python 3.11, FastAPI, served by uvicorn on the Pi.
+The frontend is built as static files served by the same FastAPI process (see §17.1), so a single uvicorn process handles both the JSON API and the UI — no separate frontend dev server or proxy is required.
+This keeps the one-command workflow trivial and the memory footprint small on a 4–8 GB device.

 The local backend should provide a small application API for:

 - File upload/list/detail/delete/retry ingestion.